Nebbiolo: Other regions

 In Ensenada, Mexico, producers (L.A.
 Cetto) have been experimenting with plantings of Nebbiolo in Baja California near the US border with promising results.
-There are 100% Nebbiolo wines produced from low yielding plants with very good color and fine qualities, like the wine produced at Arcilla.
+There are 100% Nebbiolo wines produced from low-yielding plants with very good colour and fine qualities, like the wine produced at Arcilla.

-In South America, early results in Chile have so far produced wines with high acidity and poor color as winemakers work to find which clones are best suited for their climate.
+In South America, early results in Chile have so far produced wines with high acidity and poor colour as winemakers work to find which clones are best suited for their climate.
 The development of Argentine Nebbiolo has been held back by excessively high yields.
 In Europe, there are some plantings in the Austrian region of Mittelburgenland.
+In South Africa, the first clones were imported in 1910 by Abraham Izak Perold but was not cultivated as a single varietal until the 1990s and there has been fewer than 25 hectares being recorded in 2016.